octavore/delta/README.md

 # Delta

-Delta is both a Go library and a command-line utility.
+Delta is both a Go library and a command-line utility for text diffs.

 ## Installation